 What is the best game console?
 Should you go for the PS4 or Xbox One?
 Or maybe go for a handheld hybrid like the Nintendo Switch?
-What about portable consoles, or a gaming-focused streamer like the Nvidia Shield?
+What about portable consoles like the 2DS XL or Switch Lite, or a gaming-focused streamer like the Nvidia Shield?

 But, for those on the hunt for the ultimate game console, carry on reading.